 The mechanical interface, also referred to as the process connection, is how the sensor is connected to the pressure source.
 This is typically done via a threaded connection.
 There are a wide range of thread types including NPT, SAE/UNF, BSP, DIN, Metric and even TUBE STUB.
 Male and female versions are also available.
 Certain factors may limit the availability of the process connections including wetted material requirements and pressure range.
 Custom connection options are available upon request.

-Pressure Sensors are available in pressure ranges from SUB 1 PSI up to 50,000 PSI +.
-Compound (i.e. -14.7 to 100 PSI) and bi-directional (i.e. -10 to +10 PSI) pressure ranges are offered for applications such as water pumps to measure suction and discharge and vapor recovery in landfills.
+Pressure Sensors are available in pressure ranges from SUB 1 PSI up to 50,000 PSI +, Compound (i.e. -14.7 to 100 PSI), and bi-directional (i.e. -10 to +10 PSI) pressure ranges.
+Pressure sensors are offered for applications such as water pumps to measure suction and discharge as well as vapor recovery in landfills.
 It is also important to note if your application will produce sudden pressure spikes (known as water hammer).
 These spikes are common in hydraulic applications such as a forklift suddenly dropping its load to the ground and a fast closing valve while fluid is still flowing.
-These pressure spikes can surpass the operating pressure of the sensors internal sensing element and, at a minimum, can cause permanent shifts in the sensor’s output.
+These pressure spikes can surpass the operating pressure of the sensor’s internal sensing element and, at a minimum, can cause permanent shifts in the sensor’s output.

 The electrical interface, also referred to as the electrical connection, is how the output signal is transmitted to a PLC or other data collection instrument or display.
 Electrical connection options include integral cable, connector or inline connector.
 Customers can choose from connectors such as DIN 43650-A and C, M12x1, Packard Metripack 150, 6-Pin Bendix, Deutsch DT04 3 Pin and 4 Pin as well as many others.
 Some pressure sensors have a limited selection of options due to hazardous certifications and design limitations.
 Custom configurations are available upon request.